-Our Quick Bibimbap with jasmine rice is topped to perfection with kimchi, carrots, sautéed spinach and a fried egg.
-Drizzle with Sriracha, soy sauce or gochujang for added flavor.
+Our Quick Bibimbap with jasmine rice is topped with kimchi, carrots, sautéed spinach and a fried egg.
+Try it tonight!

-Heat 2 tablespoons of oil in a large skillet over medium heat.
-Sauté spinach, garlic, ginger, salt and pepper for 3 to 5 minutes, or until wilted.
+Meanwhile, heat 2 tablespoons of oil in a large skillet over medium heat.
+Sauté spinach, garlic, ginger, salt and pepper for 3-5 minutes, or until wilted.
 Transfer to a bowl and keep warm.

 Wipe out skillet.
 Heat remaining oil over medium-high heat.
-Stir-fry rice for 3 to 5 minutes, or until slightly crisp.
+Stir-fry rice for 3-5 minutes, or until slightly crisp.
 Stir in soy sauce and vinegar

 Divide rice among 4 bowls.
 Top each serving with bean sprouts, carrots, kimchi and a fried egg.
 Drizzle with Sriracha and sprinkle with sesame seeds.